 Social distancing graphics are also commonly used for display projects.
 Graphics can be applied to uneven surfaces like concrete finishes and carpets.
 A heat tool is sometimes used to apply these films onto rougher surfaces.
-As well as primer coatings or post heating which is required for the graphics to bond adequately.
+As well as primer coatings or post heating.
+These help the graphics to bond adequately.

 V&A Museum of Design Dundee: Scottish Design Relay exhibition.
 Fluorescent and matt grey vinyl on plasterboard wall and plywood.